 What is going on with the Federal Aviation Administration labor relations program?
 A recent resignation brings the situation into the public eye.

 The Collaboration and Alternative Dispute Resolution (CADR) program is run by the FLRA to reduce disputes and litigation.
 Here are suggestions for working successfully with this program as a labor relations practitioner.

 The Wall Street Journal recently published an opinion piece linking a Federal Labor Relations Authority (FLRA) decision to the massive data breach that recently occurred at OPM which jeopardized the personal data of millions of current and former federal employees.
 The author analyzes this case and how it relates to the data breach.

-In a recent case, a panel of D.C.
-Circuit Court Judges lambasted OPM for asking for a three judge panel to review a single judge’s ruling without having a case to hang its legal hat on.
-The author explains why this case is important.
+A D.C.
+Circuit Court lambasted OPM for asking for a three judge panel to review a single judge’s ruling without having a solid case.

 The Department of Labor’s Office of Labor Management Standards (OLMS) since 2011 has conducted nineteen investigations of the American Federation of Government Employees (AFGE) internal elections finding misconduct.
 The author notes that if you count up the bad elections by union, AFGE has more than any other public or private sector labor organization over the past five years.